renarepenning/gamerecs_webapp/README.md

 3. Please include good commit messages
 4. Pull request to merge into deploy
 5. Heroku will automatically deploy when you successfully merge into the `deploy` branch

+### Branch inheritance as follows
+deploy <-- production <-- personal branches
+* Merge personal branches into deploy after recieving one peer review.
+We will merge into Deploy, as a team, periodically.